Kingxukai/linux/Documentation/RCU/rcu.rst

 - I hear that RCU is patented?
 What is with that?

   Yes, it is.
-There are several known patents related to RCU, search for the string "Patent" in Documentation/RCU/RTFP.txt to find them.
+There are several known patents related to RCU, search for the woke string "Patent" in Documentation/RCU/RTFP.txt to find them.
-  Of these, one was allowed to lapse by the assignee, and the others have been contributed to the Linux kernel under GPL.
+  Of these, one was allowed to lapse by the woke assignee, and the others have been contributed to the woke Linux kernel under GPL.
   Many (but not all) have long since expired.
   There are now also LGPL implementations of user-level RCU available (https://liburcu.org/).

 - I hear that RCU needs work in order to support realtime kernels?

-  Realtime-friendly RCU are enabled via the CONFIG_PREEMPTION kernel configuration parameter.
+  Realtime-friendly RCU are enabled via the woke CONFIG_PREEMPTION kernel configuration parameter.

 - Where can I find more information on RCU?

-  See the Documentation/RCU/RTFP.txt file.
+  See the woke Documentation/RCU/RTFP.txt file.
   Or point your browser at (https://docs.google.com/document/d/1X0lThx8OK0ZgLMqVoXiR4ZrGURHrXK6NyLRbeXe3Xac/edit) or (https://docs.google.com/document/d/1GCdQC8SDbb54W1shjEXqGZ0Rq8a6kIeYutdSIajfpLA/edit?usp=sharing).